Illicit financial flows continue to damage economies, societies, public finances, and governance of countries around the globe.

 Even though it is forbidden by law, rules or custom by many jurisdictions worldover, much of this is carried out in plain sight through what many may believe are geniune means.

-What may be a gamechanger in this however is following the launch of the Illicit Financial Flows Vulnerability Tracker which according to TJN aims to help countries identify the trading partners and channels that pose the greatest risks to their economies.
+What may be a gamechanger in this however is following the launch of the Illicit Financial Flows Vulnerability Tracker which according to TJNA aims to help countries identify the trading partners and channels that pose the greatest risks to their economies.

 The tool will allow users to explore illicit financial flows data with interactive tools, and understand which countries are more vulnerable to illicit financial flows, and more importantly, why: which partner countries and which channels are responsible for the vulnerability in a country’s economy.

 Illicit cross-border financial flows have been estimated at $1 to $1.6 trillion per year, dwarfing the $135 billion per year or so in global foreign aid.
-According to the previous report by TJN, African countries alone have lost over $1 trillion (Sh100 trillion) capital flight, while combined external debts less than $200 billion.
+According to the previous report by TJNA, African countries alone have lost over $1 trillion (Sh100 trillion) capital flight, while combined external debts less than $200 billion.

-In South America, for example, the TJN noted ,in comparison, Brazil, Chile, Argentina and Peru, it observed that Brazil is highly vulnerable to illicit financial flows.
+In South America, for example, the TJNA noted ,in comparison, Brazil, Chile, Argentina and Peru, it observed that Brazil is highly vulnerable to illicit financial flows.
 While Peru’s vulnerability has decreased over time, Brazil’s remained constant.

 A key challenge to tackling illicit financial flows is the difficulty countries face in identifying which financial flows carry the largest risk to their economies.